Economy of Qatar

 Map showing the mineral resources of Qatar.

 The economy of Qatar is one of the highest in the world based on GDP per capita, ranking generally among the top ten richest countries on world rankings for 2015 and 2016 data compiled by the World Bank, the United Nations, and the International Monetary Fund (IMF).
-Qatar advocates for a mixed economy system.
-The country's economy has grown despite sanctions by its neighbors, Saudi Arabia and the United Arab Emirates.
-Mainly because the country exports primarily to Japan, South Korea, India and China, making the sanctions effectively redundant as neither Saudi Arabia nor the United Arab Emirates have imposed trading penalties such as tariffs or embargoes on any of these countries for trading with Qatar, or offering incentives such as discounts for their own energy exports to reduce Qatari exports.
+Qatar is sometimes considered as having a mixed economy system.

 Petroleum and natural gas are the cornerstones of Qatar's economy and account for more than 70% of total government revenue, more than 60% of gross domestic product, and roughly 85% of export earnings.
 Qatar has the world's third largest proven natural gas reserve and is the third-largest exporter of natural gas.

-Qatar’s economy has been shaped by a unique development model that leverages revenues from its natural gas and oil sectors to drive modernization and economic diversification.
-Through initiatives like Qatar National Vision 2030, the country aims to reduce its reliance on hydrocarbons while promoting sustainability, human development, and private sector growth.
-This strategy includes significant investment in state-led projects, such as infrastructure development and sovereign wealth funds, which have supported diversification and global competitiveness.
-Qatar’s approach distinguishes it from traditional resource-dependent states by prioritizing strategic investments and fostering a diversified, knowledge-based economy.
-This model emphasizes sustainability, innovation, and global competitiveness, reflecting a long-term commitment to development and economic resilience that extends beyond reliance on natural resource wealth.
+History

+For centuries, Qatar's economy relied heavily on pearl diving, fishing, and nomadic pastoralism.
+Towns such as Al Zubarah flourished in the 18th century as centers for regional exchange and trade.
+In 1939, crude oil was first discovered in Dukhan, though commercial extraction and export would only accelerated significantly following World War II.
+Following independence in 1971, it nationalized its oil operations and achieved steady revenue growth through the 1970s and 1980s.
+The discovery and development of the colossal offshore South Pars/North Dome Gas-Condensate field changed the economic trajectory of the nation.
+Massive investments in liquefaction technology transformed Qatar into one of the world's leading exporters of liquefied natural gas (LNG), yielding one of the highest per capita incomes globally.
+Qatar established major global entities such as Qatar Airways and Al Jazeera, alongside massive infrastructure and educational investments via Qatar National Vision 2030.